timjogorman/RicherEventDescription/guidelines.md

 - Noun phrase ("this weekend", "tomorrow", "yesterday", "Tuesday", "Last May", "May 16th", "6/9/1985").
-- Adjective phrase ("two-hour-long", "half-hour--as
-in "a half-hour trip", "preoperative", "post-partum")
+- Adjective phrase ("two-hour-long", "half-hour" – as in "a half-hour trip", "preoperative", "post-partum")
 - Adverbial phrase ("lately", "recently", "shortly", "hourly", "intraoperatively").